svrc/tkgi-enable-ipv6/README.md

 via GRUB bootloader option, module blacklist, and sysctl disabling.
 We re-enable all of those.

 Currently we wait for the Kubelet to come up, wait 45 seconds, and reboot.
-YOU WILL LIKELY NEED THE BOSH RESURRECTOR DISASBLED DURING ANY BOSH STEMCELL UPGRADES
+YOU WILL LIKELY NEED THE BOSH RESURRECTOR DISABLED DURING ANY BOSH STEMCELL UPGRADES, though you could also try in "I'm feeling lucky" mode.

 ## How do I install it?